Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 California Waterscape: time-lapse history of water supply

 This time-lapse film visualizes the evolution of this state’s water delivery infrastructure from 1913 to 2019 through geo-referenced data on aqueducts, reservoir capacities, and land use.
 The animated film showcases population growth, urbanization, and agricultural demands, presenting cartographic snapshots that reflect the state’s increasing water needs over the decades.
-VIEW PUBLICATION
+VIEW PROJECT >

 Here Grows New York City